5-Way Equine Vaccine: What It Covers and Why It Matters

 Rhinopneumonitis (EHV-1, EHV-4) | Strangles, Potomac Horse Fever, Rotavirus |

 For example, if you're in a region prone to standing water, adding West Nile Virus to the routine is recommended.
-If your horse boards at a high-traffic facility, consider Strangles or Potomac Horse Fever.
-You can learn more in our guide to Potomac Horse Fever symptoms and vital sign changes.
+See our full guide to West Nile Virus in horses—symptoms, treatment, vaccination, and barn mosquito control.

 Deworming and Parasite Control